noweder/Kubernetes-Demos/VOTING-APP/README.md

 kubectl create -f .\result-app-pod.yaml kubectl create -f .\result-app-service.yaml
 ```
-8- Access the URL in your web browser to access the results app
+8- Generate the URL in your web browser to access the results app
 ```
 minikube service results-service --url

 ```

+`Note`: Instead of creating each pod separately, you can you can leverage the deployment files included in the repo.